-There were dozens of millions of existing gem reports and terabytes of multimedia data (images of gems and report print-outs).
+There were tens of millions of existing gem reports and terabytes of multimedia data.
 Data needed validation on the way in to make sure that any media referenced by reports was present in the cloud, and it would have to be performant for users accessing the data around the globe.

 Trek10 suggested that GIA’s data ingestion should be its own microservice.
 Separating out the data ingestion and validation from the client-facing API was a great way to not only decrease risk on deployments but to make it easier and faster to iterate on the two systems.

 A Kinesis event stream architecture would make the system extensible, as well, making it more resilient to future needs and changes.
 Plus, the data could be archived in S3 as a general backup.

 “We really appreciated being able to break the project into smaller phases.
 We took things one chunk at a time, spent a couple months, then took on the next phase.
-Trek10, it amazes me how fast you can knock things out—especially compared to other vendors we’ve worked with.” - Sean Mare
+Trek10, it amazes me how fast you can knock things out.” - Sean Mare, Application Architect at GIA

-The on-prem GIA monolith would produce reports data on to a RawReports stream, after which a Lambda function would do all sorts of schema and data validation.
+The on-prem GIA system would produce reports data on to a RawReports stream, after which a Lambda function would do all sorts of schema and data validation.
 Then that RawReports consumer would place all of the validated report events on to another generalized stream component:

 This decoupled ingestion on the stream architecture kept things flexible and performant.
 Valid reports could go into a data store for the client-facing API, or direct to other subscribers.

-GIA could easily extend this out for interfacing with other partners via webhooks, without disturbing any existing components.
+GIA could easily extend this out for interfacing with other clients via webhooks, without disturbing any existing components.

 Designing for Global Performance